mattioli-francesco/mattioli-francesco.github.io/_pages/home.md

 layout: home
 title: home
 permalink: /
+description: "Francesco Mattioli – PhD candidate in Social and Political Science at Bocconi University.
+Research in political economy and voter behavior."
 # subtitle: <a href='#'>Bocconi University</a>.
 Address.
 Contacts.
 Motto.
 Etc.
 redirect_from:
   - /about/               # old URL still works